Symposium 1 – The CAT in the language assessments bag

 Organizer: Janine Buchholz, & Mario Piacentini – OECD, France

 Abstract: Starting with the 2018 cycle, the Programme for International Student Assessment (PISA) uses a multi-stage adaptive testing (MSAT) design to assign different test forms that are matched to students’ ability.
 This initial foray into adaptive testing helped PISA address test-fairness concerns (by limiting the share of respondents who are given tests that do not allow them to demonstrate their full proficiency); eliminated the need for country-level adaptations; and achieved some reductions in measurement error, especially for students with exceptionally low or high performance.
 Specifically, a MSAT design with two branching points and a non-adaptive (random probability) layer was chosen to control exposure of items (for item calibration) and manage non-statistical constraints (coverage of sub-constructs).
 Only preliminary estimates of item characteristics were available for the adaptive decisions, and all item parameters were re-calibrated after the adaptive administration.
 The lessons learned in this first experience have informed the design for PISA 2022.
 Starting with PISA 2022, multiple domains are being administered in adaptive fashion.
 Looking beyond 2022, there is a clear potential to improve the designs and associated methodologies to further increase both measurement precision gains and student engagement during the test.
 Several papers presented at this symposium will illustrate the challenges that the introduction of adaptive testing in PISA faced and the opportunities that exist to introduce methodological innovations.
 The first set of presentations review the past and presence of MSAT designs in PISA, while the second set explores ways of introducing future innovations in the context of PISA.
 The opening presentation by Hyo Jeong Shin will demonstrate the robustness of the adaptive design first implemented in the PISA 2018 reading test.
 Based on this, Peter van Rijn will review the technical challenges encountered in the design of the PISA 2022 mathematics test and explain how they were addressed.
-The presentation by Janine Buchholz will examine the differential effects of the increased ability-difficulty match, a result of MSAT, on test-taking engagement.
+The presentation by Janine Buchholz will examine the potential benefit of adaptive testing in terms of test engagement, which holds particular promise in the context of low-stakes large-scale assessments.
 Finally, the presentations by Andreas Frey and Hua Hua Chang will explore the potential benefits of introducing greater adaptivity in the design, such as through testlet-based computerised adaptive testing combined with shadow testing (ST), and on-the-fly assembled multistage adaptive testing (OMST).
 In the discussion, Matthias von Davier will reflect on the five presentations and provide some concluding remarks.

 - Hyo Jeong Shin (ETS, USA), Christoph König, Frederic Robin, Kentaro Yamamoto, & Andreas Frey